Tumblebook Library is an easy-to-use online resource to educate and entertain children.

 Click here to visit our E-resources for Parents and Children page, where you will find more information and links to Tumblebook Library.

-Due to scheduled maintenance, some online services may be unavailable between 1pm – 6pm this Sunday 12 August.
+Due to scheduled maintenance, some online services (including catalogue) may be unavailable on Sunday 21 October, between 10am – 6pm.